-- Facebook /HoltCountryPark - Twitter @CountryHolt
+Facebook /HoltCountryPark

+X @CountryHolt

-Site specific social media channels have not been created for Pretty Corner Woods due to capacity issues within the team.
+Site specific social media channels have not been created for Pretty Corner Woods due to capacity within the team.
 It is the team's belief that an underused social media account, which would be difficult to monitor effectively, is of more detriment than support to the site and the service.
 Therefore Pretty Corner updates are provided via the Holt Country Park accounts, as well as through local community Facebook pages such as 'Enjoy Sheringham More'.

-These social media accounts (particularly Facebook) have proven to be a great asset to the park and the service in general, and they are supported by the Council's corporate social media accounts.
-Since its launch four years ago the park's Facebook page has now attracted 5616 followers (+1293 in the last year) and achieves good engagement throughout the year.
+Since its launch four years ago the Facebook page has now attracted 6206 followers (+590 in the last year) and achieves good engagement throughout the year.
+These accounts (particularly Facebook) have proven to be a great asset to the site and the service in general, and they are supported by the Council's corporate social media accounts.
 Pretty Corner Woods updates are provided periodically during the year.
 Some examples of social media updates from the recent past include: